hassan1709/bitcoin-ticker-flutter/README.md

 ## What is this app?

-Crypto currency price checking app.Through this app, you'll be able to monitor your bitcoin investents on the move!
+A crypto currency price checking app.Through this app, you'll be able to monitor your bitcoin investents on the move!

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bitcoin-flutter-demo.gif)